Anderson-Tsai-1/Server-Down-Detector-With-Alert/README.md

 # Server Down Detector With Alert (Only for Linux)

+In short this is a series of python programs that will call you if your Linux servers go offline longer than 20 seconds.

 I wanted a system to give me a notification when my servers go down.
 I opted for an actual call because I will not miss a phone call.
 Let's start off with why I made this.
 I made this because I accidentally brought down my cluster of servers twice.
 Once was my APC backup battery failed, and another was when I accidentally brought down my APC unbeknownst to me.
 I had conceived of this ages ago but didn't follow through.
 It was on the 2nd time I accidentally brought down the cluster that I began my work on this on May 6, 2025.
 I am now only uploading all this because School is finally done, and I ran out of excuses. ~~A good excuse was to thoroughly test it.~~